ARTISTIC FACULTY | OPEN DIVISION

 Luba arrived to Canada from the Russian Far East and started working for Island Dance Studio with Christine Richardson.

-She is highly qualified; she holds Bachelor in Music and Concertmaster and Masters in Education.
-She has broad experience, accompanying for Ballet Master classes: she worked with Karen Kain, Evelyn Heart, Jean Grand Maître and many others.
-She is always invited to accompany for touring Ballet companies from Canada and around the world.
+She is highly qualified and holds a Bachelor in Music and Concertmaster and a Masters in Education.
+She has broad experience, accompanying for Ballet Master classes; she worked with Karen Kain, Evelyn Hart, Jean Grand Maître and many others.
+She is frequently invited to accompany for touring Ballet companies from Canada and around the world.

-Luba has a very strong work ethic: she is disciplined, reliable, also very friendly and a pleasure to work with.
+Luba has a very strong work ethic and is disciplined, reliable, also very friendly and a pleasure to work with.